I-10 near Baton Rouge ranks among deadliest roads in America for Thanksgiving car travel - NewsBreak

 ( KLFY ) — If you’re planning on driving to your Thanksgiving dinner, you may want to be a little extra careful.

-According to statistics from the National Highway Traffic Safety Administration, the state of Louisiana has the second-highest traffic fatality rate in the U.S. per capita over the Thanksgiving holiday period.Close
+According to statistics from the National Highway Traffic Safety Administration, the state of Louisiana has the second-highest traffic fatality rate in the U.S. per capita over the Thanksgiving holiday period.Pensacola man identified as armed suspect killed by deputies

 The state of Louisiana is preceded only by Mississippi and trailed behind by Alabama for having the highest traffic-related per-capita death toll during the Thanksgiving holiday week.